Hyundai may suspend production at one of its Chinese plants as slowdown bites

 SEOUL (Reuters) - Hyundai Motor Co is considering plans to suspend production at its oldest plant in China, the South Korean carmaker said on Wednesday, as it reels from tumbling sales and massive overcapacity in its biggest market.

-The move by Hyundai, which together with affiliate Kia Motors was the No.3 automaker in China until 2016, highlights the reversal of fortunes of China’s auto industry.
+The move by Hyundai, which together with affiliate Kia Motors was the No.3 automaker in China until 2016, highlights the reversal of fortunes of China’s auto industry, which suffered its first contraction in decades last year.

+Hyundai and Kia face major risks from the industry’s slowdown, with the duo already grappling to fend off competition from Chinese rivals and global automakers in the world’s biggest vehicle market.

-“Hyundai Motor is reviewing production to enhance competitiveness and profitability,” it said in a statement, adding that the plan includes “suspension, not closure of Plant 1 in Beijing”.
+“Hyundai Motor is reviewing production to enhance competitiveness and profitability,” the company said in a statement, adding that the plan includes “suspension, not closure of Plant 1 in Beijing”.

 The company, which has three manufacturing plants in the city, said that it has yet to decide when a suspension would start.
 However, the Korea Economic Daily newspaper reported that suspension could start as early as next month.